Himalaya-Library/Himalaya/README.md

 ## Running the code
 After the compilation the static libraries `libDSZ.a` and `libHimalaya.a` have been created.
 The latter should be linked to the program. `libDSZ.a` is optional and has to be linked, if the program does not incorporate the associated Fortran code of G. Degrassi, P. Slavich and F. Zwirner ([arXiv:hep-ph/0105096](https://arxiv.org/abs/hep-ph/0105096)).

-### Example
+### C++ interface

-We present a brief step by step guide how to run Himalaya and obtain the three-loop corrections to the CP-even Higgs mass matrix in the MSSM in the DR'-bar scheme or to the quartic Higgs coupling of the Standard Model in the MS-bar scheme.
+We present a brief step by step guide how to run Himalaya at the C++ level and obtain the three-loop corrections to the CP-even Higgs mass matrix in the MSSM in the DR'-bar scheme and the quartic Higgs coupling of the Standard Model in the MS-bar scheme.

 First one has to include the header